GRACE: Graph Neural Networks for Locus-of-Care Prediction under Extreme Class Imbalance

 \section{Related work}

 \textbf{Traditional machine learning}: The emergence of machine learning (ML) presented a new beacon of hope during the early 2010s in clinical decision-making.
-Researchers in this decade used classical ML \cite{MLsurvey} algorithms like logistic regression \cite{glasheen2015binge,sahker2015national,sud2017use}, random forests \cite{aud-dss2023}, and support vector machines (SVMs) \cite{SVM2015} as potential tools for better diagnosis of substance use disorders \cite{SUDML,aud2013increased}.\\ \textbf{Graph neural networks}: The introduction of GNNs \cite{GNNlit2020} resulted in a significant breakthrough in healthcare informatics.
+Researchers in this decade used classical ML \cite{MLsurvey} algorithms like logistic regression ~\cite{sud2017use} random forests \cite{aud-dss2023}, and support vector machines (SVMs) \cite{SVM2015} as potential tools for better diagnosis of substance use disorders \cite{SUDML,aud2013increased}.\\ \textbf{Graph neural networks}: The introduction of GNNs \cite{GNNlit2020} resulted in a significant breakthrough in healthcare informatics.
 While traditional methods treat patients as independent data points, GNNs \cite{weightedPSN2021} model them as networks of interacting nodes.
 Patient similarity networks \cite{PSN2018} represent an emerging paradigm in precision medicine that utilises network structures to cluster patients on the basis of complex and heterogeneous features, such as genomic profiles and clinical attributes.
 Using methods such as similarity network fusion and netDx \cite{netDx} allows patient stratification in an interpretable, accurate, and reproducible manner.
-Although direct applications to the placement of addiction care remain limited, PreciseADR \cite{preciseADR} and LIGHTED \cite{lighted} show testing grounds for heterogeneous GNNs that meld multi-type nodes and temporal sequences to enhance adverse drug reaction or opioid misuse risk prediction accuracy.\\ \textbf{Large language models}: Concurrently, the rise of techniques empowered by LLMs \cite{llmSUD} such as BERT and GPT created new frontiers for classification in addiction care.
-LLMs illustrated exceptional capabilities at knowledge extraction from unstructured clinical notes, patient communications, and even social media \cite{llmSUDsocialmedia} stories on addiction and recovery.
+Although direct applications to the placement of addiction care remain limited, PreciseADR \cite{preciseADR} and LIGHTED \cite{lighted} show testing grounds for heterogeneous GNNs that meld multi-type nodes and temporal sequences to enhance adverse drug reaction or opioid misuse risk prediction accuracy.
+In the recent work ~\cite{deepj} used graph convolutional transformer with differential pooling for temporal modelling of patients. \\ \textbf{Large language models}: Concurrently, the rise of techniques empowered by LLMs \cite{llmSUD} such as BERT and GPT created new frontiers for classification in addiction care.
+LLMs illustrated exceptional capabilities at knowledge extraction from unstructured clinical notes, patient communications, and even social media \cite{llmSUDsocialmedia} stories on addiction and recovery. ~\cite{patemb} developed technique to obtain embeddings of diagnosis codes and progession notes for disease onset prediction.
 Recent research has accepted these advances and embraced the use of adaptive systems powered by reinforcement learning (e.g., Q-learning \cite{adaptivetreatmentQlearning}) to alter treatment intensity in real-time according to addiction patient response.